 Core Recommendations Suggested products are included in the Core Diarrhea Package found below.

 Our "Core Recommendations" form the backbone of our Natural Diarrhea Protocol.
-They consist of supplement recommendations that we feel are the most important to provide to your animal companion for this condition.
-They are displayed as a package and individually at the bottom of this page along with other helpful products from which you may make additional selections.
+They consist of the supplement recommendations we feel are the most important to provide to your animal companion for this condition.
+They are displayed individually or as a package at the bottom of this page along with other helpful products from which you may make additional selections.
 Pet foods can be purchased at your finer, local pet stores.
 As always, we are here to help and you may contact us by phone or email if you need more individualized attention please feel free to use our Consultation Form to provide detailed information about your dog or cat so we can better help you.

 Core Recommendation #2 - Diarrhea Relief Formula